Community Herbalist Program ~ Intermediate Herbal Training

 Check the class syllabus for a full list of topics and dates.

 Weekend classes include lecture, demonstration, discussion, plant walks and assignments.
-Homework is submitted online for grading and brought to the next class for discussion.
-All homework must be completed before you can receive your certificate of completion for the course.
+Homework is submitted online for review and brought to the next class for discussion.
+A end of the year project will be presented by each student at the last class in November.

 Saturday and Sunday – Overview of basic nutrition.
 Role of vitamins and minerals in health.
 Recommended quantities of basic nutrients and their food sources.
 How to eat healthy.

 Saturday and Sunday – Southern and Appalachian Folk Medicine Intensive.
 History of its origins, the four elements, blood types, practices and principles.
 Stories about Tommie Bass, Granny, and my early training.
-Discussion of homework assigned in February.
+Discussion of homework.

 Saturday – Understanding the endocrine feedback loop and blood brain barrier.
 Positive and Negative Feedback.
 Control of endocrine activity.
 Receptors and target cells.
 (Sets the stage for future discussions of the endocrine system.)
 Understanding the actions and role of hypothalamus and pituitary.

 Sunday – Spices as Medicine.
 Tea tasting.
-Laws of Opposite and Similar.
 Plant walk – Doctrine of Signatures.
-Discussion of homework assigned in March.
+Discussion of homework.

 Saturday and Sunday – The Pineal: function, hormones produced, disorders, herbs and nutrients, lifestyle support.
 Guidelines for creating herbal formulas.